 The Story Behind This Recipe

-Hereโs why I love this 6 Soothing Remedies for Kids with Hand, Foot and Mouth Disease: it bakes up beautifully and it tastes like a weekend dinner.
-Ever had one of those weeks where your kid wakes up cranky and you just know somethingโs off?
-Yeahโme too, sadly way too many times!
-Lastโฆ
+Hey, I’m Alexandraa!
+This 6 Soothing Remedies for Kids with Hand, Foot and Mouth Disease was built for busy nights: simple steps, reliable results, and flavor that makes people ask for seconds.
+Ever had one of those weeks where your kid wakes up cranky and you just know something’s off?
+Yeah—me too, sadly way too many times!
+Last…

 What is hand, foot and mouth disease?